jvolkening/minion_bacterial/README.md

 them.
 We have found this to be tricky to troubleshoot, but the most obvious sign that something is wrong is that the Nanopolish input and output assemblies will be identical.

+### SRA FAST5 data

+The SRA accessions for this project are SRR9603470 (Salmonella) and SRR9603471 (E. coli).
+The FAST5 data can be downloaded via the SRA web portal under the 'Download' tab.
+However, be aware that, despite the file naming SRA used, these files are tarballs only and not gzipped, so set your `tar` extraction flags appropriately.
+You can find example commands for fetching the data in the `init.sh` script in this repo.